 \subsection{Case $H\to 0$ in absence of self-interaction}

-As in \cite{Voskresensky:2023znr,Voskresensky:2024ivv}, let us put $\lambda =0$ and $\vec{A}=0$ in Eq. (\ref{pipitot}) ignoring thereby possible redistribution of the magnetic field inside the system determined by Eq. (\ref{Meis}).
-In this case the equation of motion for the condensate field (\ref{pipitot}) in the co-moving frame gets the form
+As in \cite{Voskresensky:2023znr,Voskresensky:2024ivv}, let us first put $\lambda =0$ and $\vec{A}=0$ in Eq. (\ref{pipitot}) ignoring thereby possible redistribution of the magnetic field inside the system determined by Eq. (\ref{Meis}).
+In this case the equation of motion for the condensate field (\ref{pipitot}) in the local flat frame gets the form

 Note that similarly one neglects the $\vec{A}$ dependence in the Ginzburg-Landau equation for the order parameter in case of a static nonrelativistic superconductor placed in a rather weak external magnetic field, cf. \cite{LP1981}.
-Also, the same Eq. (\ref{pipi2}) holds in case of neutral nonrelativistic and relativistic superfluids, cf. \cite{LP1981,Voskresensky:2023znr}.
+Also, the same Eq. (\ref{pipi2}) holds in case of neutral nonrelativistic and relativistic superfluids (in the limit $\lambda\to 0$), cf. \cite{LP1981,Voskresensky:2023znr}.
 The term $\nu^2|\phi|^2/r^2$ appearing in the energy density is associated with the centrifugal force.
-The term $-\Omega^2\nu^2|\phi|^2$ in the expression for $\widetilde{\mu}^2$ yields the relativistic correction associated with the centripetal force.
-The cross-term $-2\Omega\nu (\mu-V)|\phi|^2 $ is related to the Coriolis force.
+The term $-\Omega^2\nu^2|\phi|^2$ in expression for $\widetilde{\mu}^2$ yields the relativistic correction associated with the centripetal force.
+The cross term $-2\Omega\nu (\mu-V)|\phi|^2 $ is related to the Coriolis force.
 The term $\Omega\nu$ in the Klein-Gordon-Fock equation can be treated as a constant shift of the electric potential $V$.

 Let $V=-V_0=const$ for $r<R$ is the external electric potential and let us neglect the redistribution of the electric charge inside the system.
 For $\lambda =0$ the solution of the equation of motion for the condensate field (\ref{pipi2}) satisfying the boundary conditions (\ref{boundcond0}), (\ref{boundcond}) is given by the Bessel function